-Assumptions for the financial conclusions of the feasibility study include the following:

-Copper Price US\$1.00/lb Gold Price US\$400/oz Silver Price US\$6.50/oz Discount Rate 8%

-The estimated Indicated Mineral Resources included in the mine plan total approximately 111 Mt grading 0.67% Cu and 0.22 g/t Au (with an average cut-off of 0.4% Cu).
-Approximately 91 Mt of waste rock will be removed over the mine life, resulting in an average strip ratio of about 0.8:1.
-The mine plan is based on a contract mining company providing ore to a conventional copper concentrator at a rate of 25,000 t/d (9.125 Mt/a).
-All facilities are designed for this throughput and operate on a continuous basis, 24 hours/day, 365 days/annum.
+Assumptions for the financial conclusions of the feasibility study include: pricing of US\$1.00/lb for copper, US\$400/oz for gold, US\$6.50/oz for silver, and a discount rate of 8%.
+The estimated Indicated Mineral Resources included in the mine plan total approximately 111 Million tonnes grading 0.67% Cu and 0.22 g/t Au (with an average cut-off of 0.4% Cu).
+Approximately 91 Million tonnes of waste rock will be removed over the mine life, resulting in an average strip ratio of about 0.8:1.
+The mine plan is based on a contract mining company providing ore to a conventional copper concentrator at a rate of 25,000 tonnes/day (9.125 Million tonnes/a).
+All facilities are designed for this throughput and operate on a continuous basis, 24 hours/day, 365 days/annum, subject to maintenance downtime.
 Average production is estimated to be about 174,000 t/annum of copper concentrate over the mine life of 12 plus years.